1 – Introduction

 8 – Conclusion

-And here is a helpful observation regarding Terah’s family: at one point we learn that “Terah lived 70 years and begat Abram, Nahor, and Haran.”
+About Terah’s family, we learn that “Terah lived 70 years and begat Abram, Nahor, and Haran.”
 (Genesis 11:26) It almost sounds as if his wife bore triplets.
-But further ahead we learn that when Terah died in Haran at the age of 205 years, Abraham was only 75 years old.
+But further ahead we learn that when Terah died in Haran at the age of 205 years, Abraham was only 75 (not 135) years old.
 This means that Terah was actually 130 (not 70) years old when Abraham was born.
 (Genesis 11:32, 12:4)

 Perhaps this could be compared to how one might advertise a series of sermons, or playoffs in sports, or episodes in a movie or TV drama production.
 The advertisements will emphasize the date of the first sermon or playoff or episode, so that the audience can start at the beginning and not miss any part of the series.

-In a similar way perhaps, it seems that in ancient times the “beginning of strength”, the date of the firstborn son, was the important year to be listed for the birth of the various patriarchs, regardless of whether or not they were actually first in the series.
-We also learn that the son who ends up carrying the torch so-to-speak, who continues the line of succession, may not, like Abraham, be the firstborn son.
+In a similar way, the “beginning of strength”, the date of the firstborn son, was the important year to be listed for the birth of the various patriarchs in ancient times.
+However, the son who ends up carrying the torch so-to-speak, the one named to continue the line of succession, may not, like Abraham, be the firstborn son.

 Whichever son turned out to be the “torch-bearer” – the Messianic link – had a lot to do with his influence or faithfulness or chosenness – as much as whether or not he was the firstborn son.
 And as we know from the example of the “birth” of Moses to his “parents” Amram and Jochebed, that “son” may actually be an influential descendant born in a later generation of that family line.

-And even though a few names were forgotten or dropped from the chronologies during the process of compiling, that does not diminish the astounding reality of these records’ existence and the fact that they extend all the way back to the very Beginning.
+And even though a few inconsistencies can be found – such as more than one generation merged under a family-founder, or the practice of dating from “the beginning of strength” – those breaches are not all that serious.
+And it does not diminish the astounding reality of these records’ existence and the fact that they extend in an unbroken line all the way back to the very Beginning.

-Major events were recorded, however, such as the landing of the ark and the dawn of the new historical age.
+Major events of ancient history were recorded, such as the landing of the ark and the dawn of the new historical Age.
 The Tower of Babel was a major recorded event by which God re-affirmed for the human race what His plan for them was.

-But the time span, whatever it is, cannot be stretched unreasonably or beyond certain limits.
+The important thing to remember is that the overall time span cannot be stretched unreasonably or beyond certain limits.
 The genealogies in Genesis 5 and 10 may be extended slightly, but they cease to be genealogies if large gaps exist.

 Does the fact that the Biblical genealogy has a few omissions make it invalid?
 As mentioned before, the genealogy testifies to the power of the Almighty who somehow managed to get around and past human frailties and string together the timeline of human history right from its very Beginning.

-Remarkably, the timeline and records of the Flood cataclysm and pre-Flood world made it through the “gauntlet” of that early post-Flood era when there was the greatest likelihood of them getting lost.
-As we’ve seen, the timeline cannot claim to be unbroken, but even when the recording of that ancestral line became feeble, it never got lost but always got re-established.
+Remarkably, the timeline and records of the Flood cataclysm and pre-Flood world made it through the “gauntlet” of the post-Flood era.
+Before the rise of the Israeli nation, there was some risk of those records getting lost.
+As we’ve seen, the timeline cannot claim to be without a few missing years and even generations.
+But remarkably, the recording of that ancestral line and those very ancient events never got lost.
+And even in those times when it was becoming feeble, the timeline always got re-established or accounted for in some way.

 Does the fact that there are gaps in the genealogies mean that the Bible’s version of history can be made to conform to modern evolutionary theories and its vast ages of time?
 This is a crucial question.
 For it would be easy to slip into thinking that a few gaps in the Genesis chronology provides a green light, either to forget the whole thing, or else stretch out the timeline and bring it in line with evolutionary speculations.